OFS/ofs.github.io/docs/hw/iseries_devkit/dev_guides/fim_dev/ug_ofs_iseries_dk_fim_dev.md

 #### **5.2 Walkthrough: Program the FPGA via JTAG**

-This walkthrough describes the steps to program the Agilex FPGA on the Intel Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile) with a `SOF` image via JTAG.
+This walkthrough describes the steps to program the Agilex FPGA on the Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile) with a `SOF` image via JTAG.

 Pre-Requisites:

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
-Refer to the [Getting Started Guide: Open FPGA Stack for Intel® Agilex® 7 PCIe Attach FPGAs (Intel Agilex 7 FPGA I-Series Development Kit (2xR-Tile, F-Tile))](https://ofs.github.io/ofs-2023.3-2/hw/iseries_devkit/user_guides/ug_qs_ofs_iseries/ug_qs_ofs_iseries/) for instructions on setting up a deployment environment.
+Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (I-Series Development Kit (2xR-Tile, 1xF-Tile))](https://ofs.github.io/ofs-2024.1-1/hw/iseries_devkit/user_guides/ug_qs_ofs_iseries/ug_qs_ofs_iseries/) for instructions on setting up a deployment environment.

 * This walkthrough requires a `SOF` image which will be programmed to the Agilex FPGA.
-Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2023.3-2/hw/iseries_devkit/dev_guides/fim_dev/ug_ofs_iseries_dk_fim_dev/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for generating a `SOF` image.
+Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2024.1-1/hw/iseries_devkit/dev_guides/fim_dev/ug_ofs_iseries_dk_fim_dev/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for generating a `SOF` image.

 * This walkthrough requires a JTAG connection to the iseries-dk.
-Refer to the [Set up JTAG](https://ofs.github.io/ofs-2023.3-2/hw/iseries_devkit/dev_guides/fim_dev/ug_ofs_iseries_dk_fim_dev/#51-walkthrough-set-up-jtag) section for step-by-step instructions.
+Refer to the [Set up JTAG](https://ofs.github.io/ofs-2024.1-1/hw/iseries_devkit/dev_guides/fim_dev/ug_ofs_iseries_dk_fim_dev/#51-walkthrough-set-up-jtag) section for step-by-step instructions.

-* This walkthrough requires a Full Quartus Installation or Standalone Quartus Prime Programmer & Tools running on the machine where the Intel Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile) is connected via JTAG.
+* This walkthrough requires a Full Quartus Installation or Standalone Quartus Prime Programmer & Tools running on the machine where the Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile) is connected via JTAG.

 Steps: